American pasqueflower

 American pasqueflower is the first wildflower to bloom in the spring on Minnesota prairies.
 The weather will determine when the first bloom appears.
 It has been seen in bloom in southern Minnesota as early as March 31.
 Dense silky hairs on the stout stem helps to trap warm air on cold spring nights.
 Look for it on south- or west-facing prairie hillsides.

-Though this is a late bloomer it is not an ephemeral—it does not die back to the ground after blooming.
+Though this is an early bloomer it is not an ephemeral—it does not die back to the ground after blooming.
 The distinctive, low, green, mounded leaves can be seen into late summer if not hidden by dense prairie grasses and forbs.
 In the fall the leaves turn yellow.

 Pests and Diseases